kafka-course/kafka-producer-a/README.md

 ## What this example project shows

-* Start a kafka cluster with two brokers with docker-compose
+* set up a two broker kafka cluster with docker-compose
-* send messages, ignoring any response from the producer API
+* send messages, ignoring any response from the Producer-API

 ## Let it run